Josefinekihlstrom/LauraDay/TESTING.md

 #### Delete Comment page
 - Make sure the content of the page covers the whole width of the screen on phone devices.

+#### Profile page
+- Make sure the Delivery Information column and the ORder History column displays on their own row, starting with the Delivery Information column.

 ## Bugs
 ### Bugs found during development of the site